NunoSources/SoftwareEngineeringProject/README.md

 # PhotoHub

-PhotoHub is a photography aplications that allows users authenticated users to upload/remove pictures, like/dislike other's pictures, save their favorite pictures and other.
+PhotoHub is a photography application that allows authenticated users to upload/remove pictures, like/dislike other's pictures, save their favorite pictures and other.

 Built using scrum methodology.